Istanbul Airport operator mandates Dome Group to refinance project loans

 By Ceyda Caglayan, Orhan Coskun and Can Sezer

-The mandate was aimed at reducing the financing costs of the airport project, IGA said in a statement.
+The mandate was aimed at reducing the financing costs of the airport project, which started operating with full capacity in April, the company said.

-"The project's risk structure is not the same as that in the construction period anymore.
-We're talking about a very serious economic value," it said, declining to give an amount for the refinancing efforts.

-Istanbul Airport, which Ankara has said will be the world's largest, opened in October 2018 with flights to limited destinations.
-After several delays, it reached full capacity in April.

-A source close to the matter told Reuters the amount to be refinanced could reach up to 5 billion euros ($5.6 billion), and added that Dome would start talks with banks in coming weeks.
+The amount to be refinanced by the airport operator could reach up to 5 billion euros ($5.56 billion), a source close to the matter told Reuters.

-"In this meeting, it will obtain participants for the syndication," the source said, adding that it is expected to have a low interest rate.
-"A syndication that will give IGA significant breathing room is expected."

-IGA, a consortium that also oversaw the construction of the airport, had taken out a 4.5-billion euro loan for the project with a 16-year maturity and a four-year grace period on the principle amount.

 ($1 = 0.9000 euros)